celestiaorg/docs/docs/nodes/quick-start.md

 your node on Mocha.

-In this Quick Start guide, we will go over installing both of the software clients: Celestia Node and Celestia App.
+In this Quick Start guide, we will go over installing both of the software clients: Celestia Node and celestia-app.

-> NOTE: If you just want to run a Light Node, you don't need to install Celestia App and can skip that part.
+> NOTE: If you just want to run a Light Node, you don't need to install celestia-app and can skip that part.

 Proceed to the next section in order to get started.